Budapest is very famous for its ruin pubs, fascinating parliament architecture, and, of course, its thermal baths!

-These places are a legacy of the Turkish culture, from when they had control over the city, and were influenced – even if just a little bit – by the following people who took control over Budapest.
+These places are a legacy of the Turkish culture, from when they had control over the city and were influenced – even if just a little bit – by the following people who took control over Budapest.

-There are several thermal baths in the city and it might get a little difficult to choose, but I’m here to help you decide, don’t worry!
+There are several thermal baths in the city, and it might be a little overwhelming to choose, but I’m here to help you decide, don’t worry!